Consortium Agreement of 1954: History

 A year after the overthrow of Premier Mohammad Mossadegh by the United States and the United Kingdom in the 1953 Iranian coup d'état, the British and American governments began pressuring the reinstated Shah of Iran into negotiations with Britain over the ownership of the Anglo-Persian Oil Company.
 The British cabinet had imposed a series of economic sanctions on Iran that prohibited the export of key commodities to Iran.
-Britain's boycott had become devastatingly effective, with Iranians "becoming poorer and unhappier by the day".
+Britain's boycott had become devastatingly effective, with Iranians "becoming poorer and unhappier by the day."

 Terms

-The dispute was finalized with the incorporation of a 25-year international Oil Consortium Agreement of 1954, dividing the aforementioned 50% foreign ownership as follows: 40% to be divided equally (8% each) between five major American companies; 40% for British Petroleum; Royal Dutch/Shell to have 14%; and 6% for Compagnie française des pétroles (CFP), a French company.
+The dispute was finalized with the incorporation of a 25-year international Oil Consortium Agreement of 1954, dividing the aforementioned 50% foreign ownership as follows: 40% to be divided equally (8% each) between five major American companies (Exxon, Mobil, Standard Oil of California, Texaco, and Gulf); 40% for British Petroleum; Royal Dutch/Shell to have 14%; and 6% for Compagnie française des pétroles (CFP), a French company.
 A year later in 1955 US-government ordered the 5 US-companies to each transfer 1% of their 8%, to several smaller companies because these companies had complained that 'they were left out'.

 The agreement further stipulates that the Consortium would take care of (almost) all production, refining, transport, and international marketing for Iranian oil, for which purposes two Dutch legal entities—the Iranian Oil Refining Company and the Iranian Oil Exploration and Producing Company—were to be created.

 Basing these companies in Great Britain, and BP's initial wish for a 50% share, were considered too offensive to the Iranians.
 Furthermore, BP had strong connections with the 6% holding CFP; with BP holding 40%, the two companies had less than half of the foreign owned share between them.